UM-Myeloma-Genomics/GCP_MM/genomic/instructions.md

 - 4.MutationalSignature.R -> to identify APOBEC using mmsig.
 - 5.Matrix_generation.R -> to assemble the final matrix using the intermediate files previously created.

-When you run all these codes, the intermediate outputs will be created in the **output** folder, while the final matrix will be generated in the "genomic" folder.
+When you run all these codes, the intermediate outputs will be created in the `output` folder, while the final matrix will be generated in the `genomic` folder.